 If Samantha Ginsburg ever won the lottery, she would use the money to spay and neuter every cat and dog.
 Until then, Samantha and her family have been sponsoring HCMT clinics and this will be their fifth year supporting us.
 When she is not caring for her own cats or her community cat colonies she can be found volunteering with Kopy Kat Sanctuary.
 Her mission is to advocate for the voiceless and to do her part to educate on the importance of spay / neuter / TNR.

-Each May HCMT and Pittsburgh CAT hold their annual Spaghetti Dinner Fundraiser, raising $14,000 or more which sponsors a clinic and helps cover the costs of rescues like the 48 kittens, the hoarding cases in which HCMT assists, the everyday expenses of rescuing cats and caring for cats at our clinic building between spay/neuter clinics, and just paying the bills.
+In May 2017 HCMT held its second annual Spaghetti Dinner Fundraiser, raising $14,355.55 which sponsored a clinic and helps cover the costs of rescues like the 48 kittens, the six hoarding cases in which HCMT has assisted the Pittsburgh Police in rescuing cats in the past year, the everyday expenses of rescuing cats and caring for cats at our clinic building between spay/neuter clinics, and just paying the bills.

 Every clinic reduces the populations of cats living on the streets and prevents the births of potentially thousands of kittens.
 Any donation would help defray the cost of these clinics and help cats living outdoors, in shelters and even in foster homes.
 A small donation in honor of one of your cats or a person who was instrumental in teaching you about cats would help all cats in need.
 Also, if you know of an individual, an organization or a group of people who would like to make a donation and can sponsor a free clinic, you would have a huge impact on the lives of cats in the Pittsburgh area.